platformio/platformio-docs/projectconf/section_env_build.rst

 A list of targets which will be processed by the :ref:`cmd_run` command by default.
 You can enter more than one target, if separated by comma+space **", "**.

-Please follow to :option:`platformio run --list-targets` documentation for the other targets.
+Please follow to :option:`pio run --list-targets` documentation for the other targets.

 **Examples**